wp-plugins/slickr-flickr/readme.txt

 * Only up to 20 photos are displayed when using your Flickr ID to access photos but you can access up to 50 photos in you specify your Flickr API Key - see http://www.slickrflickr.com/support/how-to-show-50-photos-in-a-flickr-gallery/

-* To make Flickr photo descriptions appear you need to set the parameter use_key='y' and specify your Flickr API key in the Admin settings

 == Screenshots ==